Asymptotically mean value harmonic functions in doubling metric measure spaces: Introduction

 A central feature of harmonic functions on Euclidean domains is the mean value property.
-Although the Euclidean structure is crucial for this its validity, the mean value property can be expressed using only the metric and the measure, in terms of having vanishing \emph{$r$-laplacian}.
-We define the $r$-laplacian of a function $u\in L^1_{loc}(X)$ on a metric measure space $X=(X,d,\mu)$ as follows
+Although the Euclidean structure is crucial for its validity, the mean value property can be expressed using only the metric and the measure, in terms of having vanishing \emph{$r$-laplacian}.
+The $r$-laplacian of a function $u\in L^1_{loc}(X)$ on a metric measure space $X=(X,d,\mu)$ is defined by

 where $u_{B_r(x)}$ stands for the mean-value of $u$ over a ball $B_r(x)$.
 The classical mean value property states that, in a Euclidean domain $\Omega$, a harmonic function $u$ satisfies $\Delta_r u(x)=0$, for all $0<r<\dist(x,\partial\Omega).$ Functions on a domain of a metric measure space with this property are called \emph{mean value harmonic} (mv-harmonic), see Definition \ref{def:mv}.